eurostat/womenmen-releases/README.md

 ...
 ```

-After that, repeat for all visualisations located in the **womenmen/vis/** folder, see "Folder structure for lifeline" below for an example of the Lifeline visualisation (it will be the same for all visualisations):
+After that, repeat for all visualisations located in the **womenmen/vis/** folder and located under **womenmen/svg/**, see "Folder structure for lifeline" below for an example of the Lifeline visualisation (it will be the same for all visualisations):
 ```
 Folder structure for lifeline
 - v0.9x